p2pcommons/specs/module.md

 If `p2pcommons.type` is `content`, `p2pcommons.main` MUST be a string containing one relative path.
 If `p2pcommons.type` is `profile`, `p2pcommons.main` MUST be an empty string or a string containing one relative path.
-The path MUST NOT refer to a relative home or relative parent directory and MUST NOT refer to a dotfile (e.g., `./.example.json`).
+The path MUST refer to an existing file within the Hyperdrive and MUST NOT refer to a dotfile (e.g., `./.example.json`).
-The relative path SHOULD refer to a valid file within the Hyperdrive (see also [Registration](#registration)).
 The `./` part of a relative path MAY be included.

 If included, `p2pcommons.avatar` MUST be a string containing one relative path that MUST NOT refer to a relative home or relative parent directory.
 The